BornToProgram/helm-charts/charts/kube-boot/README.md

 # Purpose of this helm chart

-This Helm chart was created to address the lack of simple, configurable charts that include built-in secret management or plugin management options in general.
-Its primary goal is to facilitate the development of a new load-testing instrumentation using OpenTelemetry and Gatling within a Kubernetes environment.
+This Helm chart was created to address the lack of simple, configurable charts for spring boot applications.
 ## Prerequisites

 - Helm (version 3.x or later)